Richard Thomas Guilfoyle

-Richard Thomas Guilfoyle (December 22, 1892 – June 10, 1957) was an American prelate of the Roman Catholic Church who served as the third bishop of the Diocese of Altoona, Pennsylvania from 1936 to 1957.
+Richard Thomas Guilfoyle (December 22, 1892 – June 10, 1957) was an American prelate of the Roman Catholic Church who served as the third bishop of the Diocese of Altoona in Pennsylvania from 1936 to 1957.

 Biography

 Early life

 Richard Guilfoyle was born near Punxsutawney, Pennsylvania, on December 22.
 1892.
 At age 15, he started working in a coal mine.
 After deciding to enter the priesthood, he studied at St. Bonaventure College in St. Bonaventure, New York.

+Priesthood

-Guilfoyle was ordained to the priesthood for the Diocese of Erie by then Bishop Dennis Joseph Dougherty on June 2, 1917.
-He then served as a curate at St. Stephen Parish in Oil City until 1921, when he became secretary to then Bishop John Gannon.
-Guilfoyle also served as pastor of St. Peter's Cathedral in Erie and chancellor of the diocese.
+Guilfoyle was ordained to the priesthood for the Diocese of Erie by Bishop Dennis Joseph Dougherty on June 2, 1917, in Buffalo, New York.
+The diocese then assigned him as a curate at St. Stephen Parish in Oil City, Pennsylvania, until 1921, when he became secretary to Bishop John Gannon.
+Guilfoyle also served as pastor of St. Peter's Cathedral Parish in Erie, Pennsylvania, and chancellor of the diocese.